Frequently Asked Questions

 Applications often have many components or services, only a small portion of which should be exposed on the public internet.
 You want certain components such as a load balancer and the front-end design to be easily seen by the user.
 However, databases and certain back-end components should most often be hidden from the public for the safety of your application.

 Public IP addresses are optional.
 They're on by default for infrastructure containers and hardware VMs, but you can create containers without them if you want.
-For Docker containers, they're off by default, and you have to explicitly ask for a public IP address using the -p or -P argument in your triton-docker run....
+For Docker containers, they're off by default, and you have to explicitly ask for a public IP address using the -p or -P argument in your docker run....

 Can I firewall my instance?